Ethel Grimwood: Early life

+Political life

 In 1890 Frank Grimwood became the political agent in Imphal in Manipur on the British Empire’s north-west border.
 He lived there with Ethel Grimwood and they were friendly with the local rulers, notably the ruler's eight sons and especially Tikendrajit.
 He was their best friend there, he played polo with her husband and because he could speak Hindustani they could have a conversation.
 Neither Ethel nor her husband could speak the local language although Frank persevered with lessons.
 On 21 September 1890, prince Kulachandra Singh led his brothers in a revolt against reigning Maharaja Surchandra who had taken power after Maharajah Chandrakirti died.
 However Surchandra appealed to the Viceroy of India, Lord Lansdowne, who dispatched 400 Gurkhas under the inexperienced James Wallace Quinton to arrest the conspirators.

 On 22 March 1891, Quinton reached Imphal, where his request for the surrender of Tikendrajit and the abdication of Maharajah Kulachandra, was declined.
 The following night, the British decided to attack the fort where Tikendrajit was residing, but soon realized they were outmatched; eventually, they were surrounded by Manipuri troops.
 Quinton then held talks with Kulachandra, but Frank Grimwood was speared to death.
 Quinton was detained and beheaded along with other British officers on 24 March 1891.
 The British who were besieged in the residency were led by two junior officers into a disorganised retreat.

 On 27/28 March 1891, Colonel Charles James William Grant led a punitive force from Tamu, Burma to assist.
 Grant was awarded the Victoria Cross.

 On 13 August, after a trial, Jubraj Tikendrajit and General Thangal were publicly hanged on the polo field.
 Three others would later be hanged in the prison.

 On 22 September 1891 the five-year-old Meidingngu Churachand became the new nominal head of the state of Manipur.

 Ethel had been the only woman in the retreat from the residency.
 She returned to England and she was lionised as a heroine of the "Manipur Disaster".
 Queen Victoria sought her advice as she thought using capital punishment on a prince might make the British appear treacherous.
 The queen wanted to give the Victoria Cross or the Crown of India to Grimwood but she was persuaded to use a lesser award.
 Grimwood received a Red Cross Medal even though the medal was for nursing and Grimwood was not a nurse.
 Grimwood assured the Queen that she did not hold Tikendrajit responsible for her husband's death, but she felt that he had committed other crimes.
 Grimwood was given £1,000 in addition to a collection and money to cover her losses during the fighting.
 As a widow she was given a pension of £140 per year.
 She wrote her biography, "My Three Years in Manipur and Escape from the Recent Mutiny", by November which sold well.
 It is unclear now as to her actual contribution, but a hero was required and Ethel became that hero.